 The dialogue on the topic is pretty interesting and can be monitored on Educause's Wireless Lan Mailing list.
 A companion Facebook group has also been set up.
 Interested parties are hashing out the issues in near real-time.
 They are expressing their frustrations with the situation in collegial, very technical exchanges among a diverse group of folks in the wireless network trenches.

-Disclosure: No mentions of the vendors or services in this blog should be construed as endorsements.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Disclosure: No mentions of the vendors or services in this blog should be construed as endorsements.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio